rishabh022298/direct-stiffness-method/README.md

 $$

 Where:
-- $ \Gamma $ is the 12x12 transformation matrix calculated using the rotation matrix for the element.
+- $\Gamma$ is the 12x12 transformation matrix calculated using the rotation matrix for the element.

 ### 3. Displacement and Reaction Calculation
 The system of equations is solved using: